rmtownsend/rebecca-gatsby-lumen/content/pages/resume.md

 Student Library Assistant | June 2012-August 2013
 - Paged, reshelved, and created housing for rare books and manuscripts
 - Assisted patrons with check in and requests and monitored reading room
-- Helped develop an exhibit for the Free Library of Philadelphia of the Dreyfus Affair Collection, including concept development, item selection and exhibit text
+- Helped develop an exhibit for the Free Library of Philadelphia of the Dreyfus Affair Collection, including concept development, item selection, and exhibit text
-Professional Activity

 ###Publications: